TheMegamind/sync-holes/README.md

 Running `./sync-install.sh` performs a standard installation, automatically placing sync-holes.sh in `/usr/local/bin`, copying the .env file to `/usr/local/etc`, and creating a `/usr/local/bin/sync-holes` symlink.

-The script checks for required dependencies, verifies Pi-hole v6, and offers to set up a cron job for automatic synchronization.
+The script checks for required dependencies, verifies Pi-hole® v6, and offers to set up a cron job for automatic synchronization.
 If you need assistance creating a cron schedule string, visit [Crontab.guru](https://crontab.guru).

 ### Optional Advanced Installation